JamesSullivan/url-normalization/README.md

 ## Fork of url-normalization to provide url-normalization more in line with Nutch

-Differences between this fork and the orginal as documented below to keep more in line with Nutch
+Differences between this fork and the orginal as documented below Adds method getNutchNormalizedUrl() to URL.java
  * <b>Default port:</b>
- The default port (port 80 for the “http” scheme) is kept during URL normalization.
+ The default port (port 80 for the “http” scheme) is kept during URL Nutch normalization.
  * <b>“www” as the first domain label:</b>
- www is kept during normalization
+ www is kept during Nutch normalization

 ## url-normalization